Guiding Light (1990–1999): 1997 to 1999

 One of the more successful storylines in the late 1990s was the pairing of Danny Santos and Michelle Bauer.
 Danny came to town late in 1998 to find his brother Mick's killer.
 Originally Danny suspected Jesse, but Danny soon discovered that Michelle had killed Mick in self-defense.
 To protect her from his mother, mob boss Carmen Santos, Danny married Michelle, who at the time was still in love with Jesse.
 Carmen vowed to break up the marriage and seek revenge on Michelle for Mick's death.
 What started out as a marriage of convenience turned to love and Michelle and Danny renewed their wedding vows at Laurel Falls.
 Danny promised to leave the "family business" and start a life with Michelle.
 Carmen continued to try to break them up and find a way to punish Michelle, including framing her for the murder of Ben Warren.

 Annie Dutton returned to Springfield with a new face (Signy Coleman), but after the initial impact, the recast proved unsuccessful and Coleman was written out a year later.

 Susan Lemay was turned into a teen terror for a while, and was responsible for burning down her grandfather, Buzz Cooper's Fifth Street Diner.

 Reva's time away from Springfield was explained: she had been living on the island nation of San Cristobel as "Princess Catherine".

 While flying over the mountains of San Cristobel during a snowstorm, a plane carrying Beth Raines, Jim Lemay (who was becoming romantically involved with Beth) and Phillip Spaulding crashed and stranded the trio.
-Despite Phillip being married to Harley (and the father of a newborn son with Harley) and Beth with Jim, they thought they were going to die, so he and Beth made love.
+Despite Phillip being married to Harley (and the father of a newborn son with Harley) and Beth with Jim, they thought they were going to die, so he and Beth had sex.
 Their dalliance produced a son they named James, who until, being SORASed in 2009, had hardly been seen.